-Here are some tips that might help you to set up a writing discipline and lead you towards prolific writing:
+Here are some tips that might help you to help you power through your novel:

-- Save the Drafts.
+- Save your Drafts.
 While writing, slowly you will define your writing style and sometimes stories or parts of your book don’t seem that appealing anymore.
 Even if you decide to rewrite it, try to preserve the older copies as you never know what they could be good for.